shreyar29/shreyar29/README.md

 ---

-⭐ Actively seeking internship and entry-level opportunities to grow as a software developer.
+✨ Open to internships and entry-level opportunities where I can learn, contribute, and grow as a software developer.